 A rewrite of the server system that was released as Windows Server 2003 aimed to reduce the events that would require a system reboot.
 It was possible to install patches and software updates on the fly without having to restart the system.
 The company also enhanced the security features of the operating system and this was the first time that the .NET environment was included with the Windows Server operating system.

 The 2003 version of Windows included the concept of server roles, enabling the operating system to be tailored to specific specialized tasks, such as a DNS server.
 As well as the Standard, Advanced, and Datacenter versions, Microsoft produced the Windows Server 2003 Web Edition.
-A short while after releasing Windows Server 2003, Microsoft produced an update which converted the system to a 64-bit program environment.
+A short while after releasing Windows Server 2003, Microsoft produced an update that converted the system to a 64-bit program environment.

 Windows Server 2003 R2